OpenNebula/docs/source/intro_release_notes/upgrades/start_here.rst

 Enterprise Edition
 ------------------

-OneScape is an enterprise tool that includes an upgrade facilitator, 'onecfg'.
-Please `install or upgrade your existing OneScape installation <http://docs.opennebula.io/onescape/5.12/install/index.html>`__.

-New OpenNebula major releases require the latest OneScape.
-You may experience the following error if your OneScape version is too old:

- .. prompt:: bash # auto

-        # onecfg status
-        --- Versions ------------------------------
-        OpenNebula:  5.10.2
-        Config:      5.8.0
-        ERROR: Unsupported OpenNebula version 5.10.2
+Enterprise Edition is distributed with a tool ``onecfg`` as part of the main server package (in 5.12 and earlier it was provided via the OneScape project and repository).
+This tool simplifies the upgrade process of configuration files and always comes in the latest version corresponding to the installed OpenNebula version.

 .. important::

     **For each OpenNebula upgrade (even between minor versions, e.g. 5.10.2 and 5.10.3), configuration files must be processed via 'onecfg upgrade'**.
-If you skip configuration upgrade step for some OpenNebula upgrade, the tool will lose the current version state and you'll have to handle files upgrade manually and `reinitialize <http://docs.opennebula.io/onescape/5.12/module/config/usage.html#cfg-init>`__ the configuration version management state.
+If you skip configuration upgrade step for some OpenNebula upgrade, the tool will lose the current version state and you'll have to handle files upgrade manually and :ref:`reinitialize <cfg_init>` the configuration version management state.

     .. prompt:: bash # auto